-Two major aquifers supply groundwater within the Region H area.
+Four aquifers supply groundwater within the Region H area.
 The aquifer that furnishes the most groundwater within the area is the Gulf Coast aquifer.
-This aquifer is composed of the Evangeline, Chicot and Jasper formations and extends from near the gulf coast shoreline to approximately 100 to 120 miles inland, to Walker and Trinity counties.
+This aquifer is composed of the Evangeline, Chicot and Jasper formations and extends from near the shoreline to approximately 100 to 120 miles inland, to Walker and Trinity counties.
 The other major aquifer in the study area is the Carrizo-Wilcox, which begins 115 to 125 miles inland and extends beyond the northern boundary of the region.
-There are also four minor aquifers in this part of the state: the Sparta and Queen City aquifers occur in Leon County, the southern part of Madison County and northern parts of Walker and Trinity Counties.
+There are also three minor aquifers in this part of the state; the Sparta and Queen City aquifers occur in Leon County, the southern part of Madison County and northern parts of Walker and Trinity Counties.
 In Leon and Madison Counties, they lie above the Carrizo-Wilcox Aquifer.
-The Yegua Formation and the Jackson Group comprise the Yegua-Jackson aquifer, located in parts of Madison, Walker, Trinity and Polk Counties.
 The Brazos River alluvium occurs along the main stem of the Brazos as it passes through the region, except in Brazoria County.
 Figure 1-3 and Figure 1-4 illustrate these groundwater sources.
-Groundwater use is regulated in Harris, Galveston and Fort Bend Counties due to the potential for over-drafting of the Gulf Coast Aquifer.
+Groundwater use is regulated in Harris, Galveston and Fort Bend Counties due to the potential for over-drafting the Gulf Coast Aquifer.
 Groundwater Management Plans have been published for Austin, Leon, Madison Montgomery and Walker Counties.
-The active Groundwater Conservation and Subsidence Districts within Region H are shown on Figure 1-5.
 Groundwater withdrawals accounted for approximately 34 percent of the total regional water supply in 2000 and approximately 30 percent in 2004.